'gpu' Dialect

 allocated; when this operand is not present, a zero size is assumed.

-The body region has twelve arguments, grouped as follows:
+The body region has at least twelve arguments, or eighteen if cluster dimensions are present, grouped as follows:

 - three arguments that contain block identifiers along x,y,z dimensions;